tobyjaffey/cctl/README.markdown

 If the bootloader receives any character before printing "B" 8 times, it will enter upgrade mode.

 If no character is received, the bootloader will attempt to launch user code from 0x400.

-The bootloader enables the watchdog with a 1s timeout before jumping to user code, so launching a broken app should cause a reset.
+The bootloader enables the watchdog with a 1s timeout while running.
+It does not engage the hardware watchdog when jumping to user code (as the watchdog cannot be disabled making it incompatible with applications which remain in deep sleep for long periods).

 Once in upgrade mode, the bootloader expects to receive at least one character per second, else it will reset using the hardware watchdog.